PlainRecalls

 Recall Insight

 This CPSC action (record #15075) was formally reported on February 5, 2015.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Sparklegate Industries, of Dongguan, Guangdong, China, through a contract manufacturing relationship with Mima International Limited, of Hong Kong is listed as the recalling firm.
 Federal records list the affected scope as About 1,470.

 The documented reason for this recall is: The high chair seat can loosen and dislodge, allowing the seat and child to fall.
 The chair can also fall onto a child crawling underneath the seat, posing an impact hazard to the child.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should stop using the high chair immediately and contact Mima to receive a free replacement upper chair section or instructions on receiving a refund. - consumers holding this product should act on that instruction rather than relying on general guidance.